Draft Meeting Minutes for September 10, 2021

 FIRST ORDER OF BUSINESS Call to Order and Roll Call

-The Port of the Islands Community Improvement District meeting was called to order by Chair Kish and all Board members were present with Supervisor Jensen participating via web conference.
-Caleb Morris, Division Chief and Chief Sapp were also at the meeting.
-Additionally, David Schmitt from Hole Montes Engineering, Tony Pires, the Attorney, Mitch Gilbert from FUS, and Nancy Dudak and Christopher Dudak from PDM participated via web conference.
+The Port of the Islands Community Improvement District meeting was called to order by Chair Kish and all Board members were present, with Supervisor Jensen participating via web conference.
+Also at the meeting were David Schmitt from Hole Montes Engineering, Tony Pires, the Attorney, Mitch Gilbert from FUS, Caleb Morris, Division Fire Chief and Nolan Sapp, Fire Chief.
+Christopher Dudak from PDM participated via web conference.

 On MOTION, by Supervisor Holloway, second by Supervisor Leishear, with all in favor, to acknowledge Supervisor Jensen participating via web conference.